STUDY

 • I saw a man who was crying.

-A subordinate clause can act as an adjective, a noun or an adverb in a sentence.
-Based on its function in a sentence, subordinate clauses have the following three types.
+A subordinate clause can function as a noun, adjective, or adverb in a sentence.
+Based on its function, there are three types:

 • Noun Clause